7RU7H/CTFs/TryHackMe/Red-Team-Capstone-Challenge/Red-Team-Capstone-Challenge-Helped-Through.md

 Certificate Authority are setup to sign encryption, authentication, emails, TLS/SSL encrytion, governance and policy.
 PKI is Public Key infrastructure, Microsoft AD CS is the builtin PKI.
 Commonly used for generate SSL for internal certificates for internal websites.
 ![](selfsigncertificateimageforexplaination.png)

-Al discussed Web Enrollment is (Custom template) web-based builtin interface to enrollment, which uses NTLM authentication.
+[Alh4zr3d](https://www.twitch.tv/videos/1829218217) discussed Web Enrollment is (Custom template) web-based builtin interface to enrollment, which uses NTLM authentication.
 Web Enrollment : Disabled - not real life, NTLM relay attack if we could.
 - Custom Templates
 - Look at Enrollment Rights
 - If we have get SYSTEM access on Server 1 then we DC because of the Enrollment rights.